LukeBirkett/study-planner/934G5_Machine_Learning/week_3/README.md

 This week, we will have a look at more supervised learning algorithms.

 ### Learning outcomes:
-- learnt the basic principles behind support vector machine, Naïve Bayes, and logistic regression; explored these algorithms in practice.
+- Learnt the basic principles behind support vector machine, Naïve Bayes, and logistic regression; explored these algorithms in practice.

 ---